Work Type: Various

 CHILD SAFE STATEMENT OF COMMITMENT:

-prevent harm of any kind impacting children and young people and have zero tolerance for racism, child abuse and inequality.
+The Department of Justice and Community Safety is committed to the safety and wellbeing of children and young people.
+We seek to prevent harm of any kind impacting children and young people and have zero tolerance for racism, child abuse and inequality.
 Children and young people's rights, relationships, identity, and culture must be recognised and respected, their voices heard, and their concerns acted upon.
 We aim to foster a culturally safe, child safe and child friendly environment for all children and young people we have contact with, deliver services to, or are impacted by our work.